 This isn’t as much fun as the previous two but it’s the quickest and most efficient way of seeing as much as you can of a city in a limited amount of time.

-These double-decker buses ply set routes and take you to popular tourist attractions in Budapest like the Parliament Building, the Castle District, and the Great Synagogue.
+These double-decker buses ply set routes and take you to popular tourist attractions in Budapest like the Hungarian Parliament building, the Castle District, and the Great Synagogue.

 You can hop on and off as often as you like for the duration of your pass.
 Typically available in 24-, 48-, and 72-hr tickets, you can purchase hop-on hop-off passes in advance through Get Your Guide.
 Some even include a Danube River cruise.